-I am currently working on three projects related to photography in the late Soviet period: a comparative study of amateur photography clubs in the Russian Federation and the Baltic Republics from the 1950s though the 1970s; an investigation into the logic of Soviet photography theory and how Soviet critics interpreted photography as a medium connected to, but separate from, art; and a case study of a Latvian photographer who was charged with producing and distributing pornographic photographs.
+She is currently working on three projects related to photography in the late Soviet period: a comparative study of amateur photography clubs in the Russian Federation and the Baltic Republics from the 1950s though the 1970s; an investigation into the logic of Soviet photography theory and how Soviet critics interpreted photography as a medium connected to, but separate from, art; and a case study of a Latvian photographer who was charged with producing and distributing pornographic photographs.
 This final project focuses on KGB reports and investigates how anti-pornography legislation was enforced locally in the Soviet periphery in the late 1950s.
-More broadly, my research interests include Soviet amateur culture, censorship in the Soviet Union, as well as gender and sexuality in Soviet visual culture.
+More broadly, her research interests include Soviet amateur culture, censorship in the Soviet Union, as well as gender and sexuality in Soviet visual culture.

 - “Soviet Photography in America: An Introduction to the New York Public Library’s Slavic, East European and Baltic Collection,” Slavic and East European Information Resources, Vol. 19 (3-4), pp. 1-30, 2018.

 - “Nobody Understands What is Beautiful and What is Not;” Governing Amateur Photography and Photography Clubs in the Late Soviet Period,” Photography and Culture, accepted for publication, pp. 1-32.

 - “Reimagining the History of the Avant-garde: Photography and the Journal Sovetskoe foto in the 1950s and Early 1960s,” The Soviet and Post-Soviet Review, Vol. 44 (3), pp. 264-291, 2017.

 - “Sovetskoe foto and Photography Clubs in the Late Soviet Period,” Studia Culturae: Journal of the Faculty of Philosophy of St. Petersburg State University, No. 3 (29), pp. 65-72, 2016.